A premarital agreement, also referred to prenuptial contract, is essentially an agreement two people enter into before they get married.

 While a premarital agreement can be used for nearly any purpose, it’s most often used to protect each person’s assets (and designate debts), and to specify property rights after marriage.

 It allows a couple to alter what Texas law would otherwise do with their property, income and debts upon divorce or death.
-The Law Offices of Julie Johnson helps couples draft and enter into an agreement that works for them.
+The Texas Divorce Lawyer helps couples draft and enter into an agreement that works for them.
 To learn more, we invite you to take advantage of our confidential legal consultation.
 Call us now at 214-265-7630 to schedule an appointment.

 Prenups Benefit Everyone